 \subsection{Feature Extraction and Embedding with Shuffling}

-Before applying the attention mechanism, raw sensory data must be transformed into high-level latent representations.
-Reflecting the CTDE architecture, distinct encoders are employed for the decentralized actors and the centralized critic to cater to their specific functional roles.
+Before applying the attention mechanism, raw sensory data are transformed into high-level latent representations.
+Reflecting the CTDE architecture, distinct encoders are employed for decentralized actors and the centralized critic to cater to their specific functional roles.

-For each decentralized actor, the local raw observation is mapped into a compact local embedding vector via a lightweight MLP encoder.
+For each decentralized actor, the local raw observation is mapped into a compact embedding vector via a lightweight MLP encoder.
 This encoder is shared across all UAV agents to facilitate parameter efficiency and cooperative behavior.
 The resulting local embedding encapsulates the immediate kinematic state required for reactive control and serves as the primary input for the policy head.

-The centralized critic employs a more sophisticated encoding scheme to handle the global state information.
-To ensure that the learned policy remains robust against the indexing order of agents, we introduce a \textbf{Random Observation Shuffling (ROS)} mechanism during the training phase.
-Before entering the TA-GAT layer, the neighbor feature set is processed by a stochastic permutation operator to achieve \textbf{Permutation Invariance}:
+The centralized critic employs a sophisticated encoding scheme to handle global state information.
+To ensure the learned policy remains robust against agent indexing, we introduce a Random Observation Shuffling (ROS) mechanism during training.
+Before entering the TA-GAT layer, the neighbor feature set is processed by a stochastic permutation operator to achieve Permutation Invariance:

-This ensures that the critic learns to prioritize neighbors based on their physical attributes rather than their position in the input tensor.
-By projecting these diverse inputs into a unified feature space, the encoders enable the TA-GAT layer to perform effective relational reasoning under varying topological densities.

-Crucially, the ROS mechanism is applied only to the neighboring agent set $\{\mathbf{h}_j(t)\}_{j \in \mathcal{N}_k(t)}$, while the ego-state feature $\mathbf{h}_k(t)$ remains fixed as an anchor for the attention query.
-This decoupled shuffling strategy forces the attention mechanism to learn the relative topological relationships between the target UAV and its surrounding swarm.
+This ensures the critic learns to prioritize neighbors based on physical attributes rather than their position in the input tensor.
+Crucially, ROS is applied only to the neighboring agent set $\{\mathbf{h}_j(t)\}_{j \in \mathcal{N}_k(t)}$, while the ego-state feature $\mathbf{h}_k(t)$ remains fixed as an anchor for the attention query.
+This decoupled shuffling strategy forces the attention mechanism to learn relative topological relationships between the target UAV and its surrounding swarm.
 By treating the neighborhood as an unordered collection of relational entities, the policy becomes resilient to dynamic changes in the agent population.